Last modified: Nov. 26, 2024, 12:19 p.m.

-Only known from old records: no new records in Belgium, probably extinct.
+Only known from old records with no new recent records in Belgium, probably extinct.

 Native